As I prepared for my trip to China—where I’ll be spending ten days with our Trusted Travel Expert Mei Zhang—Wendy had some good packing advice for me.

 Sudaphedrine or similar decongestant

 2. Bring comfortable shoes

-This sounds like an obvious one, but it’s more important that usual in China.
+This sounds like an obvious one, but it’s more important than usual in China.
 Thanks to all the construction and uneven roads, you’ll want comfy walking shoes that you can spend the whole day in—whether you’re hiking the Great Wall or exploring hutongs.

 3. Get a good data plan for your devices

 This one is from my own research, as I knew I’d want to stay in close touch with WendyPerrin.com HQ, continue working, and post to our social media platforms.

 Remember that the Internet doesn’t work in China like it does at home.
 No Google services—neither Google search, nor Gmail—are supported.
 Likewise, Facebook, Instagram and Twitter won’t load if you’re using the Internet (whether by Wi-Fi or a landline).
 However, if you use your phone or tablet’s cellular data (meaning 3G or 4G), the system recognizes your non-Chinese phone and lifts the gate.
 So I ended up being able to use my phone for anything (it simply switches to 4G) but can’t use my laptop.
 This is incredibly useful, but if you don’t have a good overseas data plan, this could also be incredibly expensive.
 T-Mobile offers free unlimited international data and texting included in its Simple plan, and Google Project Fi offers free texting along with international data at the same rates you’d pay at home (meaning your monthly bill is the same no matter where in the world you use your data) so those could be options if you’re a frequent traveler.
 (Full disclosure: I’m testing Google Project Fi while I’m in Asia, using a loaner phone from the company but paying for the service myself.)

 Have you been to China?
 What were the most useful things you packed?